dnegometyanov/assignment-exchange-quotes/README.md

 #### Manually add tokens for Mailgun email service and Rapidapi exchange quotes service

-    On .env in MAILER_DSN replace MAILGUN_USERNAME and MAILGUN_PASSWORD to youe credentials
+    On .env in MAILER_DSN replace MAILGUN_USERNAME and MAILGUN_PASSWORD to your credentials

     On .env in QUOTES_SERVICE_HEADER_X_RAPIDAPI_KEY set value to your key